Hao Wu

 This may become a multi-part blog post where we also get to dive into clinical data, but things around health, biology, diet, etc are enormously complex.
 So let's start with something super simple with known maths and clear outcome metrics: Safety.

-Coming to Europe from Asia, one of the main things I noticed was the ubiquity of childrens car seats.
-Not necessarily because they litter the roads, but because of how much they fill culturally in the topic of childrens safety.
-The same people who would find it unthinkable to drive a 3 year old without an EU certified childrens seat, would chuckle at a family of five riding a single moped in South East Asia.
-When confronted with this dichotomy, Europeans say that the families in Bangkok or Ho Chi Minh City just take safety less serious there.
+Coming to Europe from Asia, one of the main things I noticed was the ubiquity of children's car seats.
+Not necessarily because they litter the roads, but because of how much they fill culturally in the topic of children's safety.
+The same people who would find it unthinkable to drive a 3 year old without an EU certified children's seat, would chuckle at a family of five riding a single moped in South East Asia.
+When confronted with this dichotomy, Europeans say that the families in Bangkok or Ho Chi Minh City just take safety less seriously there.

 The KPIs

 Micromort: A one-in-a-million chance of death.
 This allows us to quantify the risk "purchased" per kilometer driven.
-Because it would make sense that someone who drives many kilometers benefit more from car seats than someone who drives little, even if their car seats costs are the same.
+Because it would make sense that someone who drives many kilometers benefits more from car seats than someone who drives little, even if their car seat costs are the same.

 Cost per Statistical Life Saved (CSLS): The total amount society (or a parent) spends to prevent one death.
-We assume people buy the seats to keep. their children safe, specifically from death as the line between life and death in car crashes for children is narrow.
-Children seats function as a form of long tail insurance, like airbags.
+We assume people buy the seats to keep their children safe, specifically from death — as the line between life and death in car crashes for children is narrow.
+Children's seats function as a form of long tail insurance, like airbags.
 So we look at what the insurance cost for a single incident is.

 Lives Saved per €1 Million Spent: The inverse of CSLS, representing the raw "bang for your buck" for any safety intervention.